Mystic Catboat 20

-The Mystic Catboat 20 is an American trailerable sailboat that was designed by Peter Legnos as a cruiser and first built in 1974.
+The Mystic Catboat 20 is a sailboat that was designed by Peter Legnos as a cruiser and first built in 1974.

 Production

 The design was built by the Legnos Boatbuilding Company in the United States between 1974 and 1987, but it is now out of production.
 The Legnos Boatbuilding Company still existed in 2021, renamed as LBI Corporation Inc, but is now predominantly engaged in defense contract work and no longer builds sailboats.

 Design

 The Mystic Catboat 20 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
 The standard rigging for the design is as a gaff-rigged catboat with a sail area of 282.00 sqft.
 An alternative rig positions the mast further aft, with a smaller mainsail, a bowsprit and a jib, turning it into a gaffhead sloop rig with a sail area of 273.00 sqft.

 The boat's hull has a plumb stem; a raised counter, angled transom; a keel-mounted rudder controlled by a tiller and a fixed stub long keel, with a retractable centerboard.
 It displaces 3000 lb and carries 700 lb of ballast.

 The boat has a draft of 4.25 ft with the centerboard extended and 2.08 ft with it retracted, allowing operation in shallow water, beaching or ground transportation on a trailer.

 The boat is fitted with a Japanese Yanmar 1GM diesel engine or other inboard gasoline engine, or, alternatively, a small 4 to 8 hp outboard motor for docking and maneuvering.
 When fitted, the optional fixed fuel tank holds 20 u.s.gal.

 The design has sleeping accommodation for two people, with a double "V"-berth in the bow cabin.
 The galley is located on the port side at the companionway ladder.
 The galley is equipped with a two-burner stove and a sink.
 The head is located opposite the galley on the starboard side.
 Cabin headroom is 47 in.

 The design has a PHRF racing average handicap of 315 and a hull speed of 5.6 kn.